So you want to take an active holiday but have a tiny budget? Here are some of our top tips for making every penny count:

 Have a budget

 Know how much you want to spend and stick to it.
-Keep track of all your expenses before you leave (flights, accommodation, travel insurance) and work out how much you can afford to spend each day on eating, drinking and extras.
+Keep track of all your expenses before you leave (flights, accommodation, travel insurance) and work out how much you can afford to spend each day on eating, drinking, activities and extras.

 Eating and drinking